 And because students can’t learn on empty stomachs, we provide well-balanced meals, healthy snacks, and vitamins each day to nourish growing young bodies.

-At our early childhood education center, Escuelita, We utilize Montessori-based methodology Planting Seeds for students age 2 through grade 2 to provide engaging, interactive activities to foster self-esteem and confidence in our youngest students.
+At our early childhood education center, we utilize Montessori-based methodology Planting Seeds to provide engaging, interactive activities to foster self-esteem and confidence in our youngest students.
 Planting Seeds prioritizes experiential learning and a loving, caring relationship between teachers and students and emphasizes learning through play—what children do naturally.

 - creative expression through arts activities